Congress Certifies Biden Victory; Trump Pledges 'Orderly Transition' On Jan. 20

 Trump also faced critics within his own party for his role in egging on the mob.

 "What happened today was nothing short of a coup attempt.
-The President of the United States has been lying to his supporters with false information and false expectations," said Pennsylvania Rep. Brain Fitzpatrick in a tweet.
+The President of the United States has been lying to his supporters with false information and false expectations," Pennsylvania Rep. Brian Fitzpatrick said in a tweet.
 "He lit the flame of incitement and owns responsibility for this."

 And Arkansas Sen. Tom Cotton said that it's "past time" for Trump to "accept his defeat, quit misleading the people, and repudiate mob violence."